difference between lok sabha and rajya sabha

 The Role of Both Houses in Indian Democracy

-Both Lok Sabha and Rajya Sabha play a crucial role in the country’s democratic governance.
-Each house has distinct functions and powers, and understanding the difference between Lok Sabha and Rajya Sabha is essential to grasp how India’s Parliament operates.
+Lok Sabha and Rajya Sabha play a crucial role in the country’s democratic governance.
+Each house has distinct functions and powers, and understanding the difference between Lok Sabha and the Rajya Sabha is essential to grasp how India’s Parliament operates.
 The difference between Lok Sabha and Rajya Sabha influences the legislative process, with Lok Sabha being the directly elected house, while Rajya Sabha represents states and union territories.
 This difference between Lok Sabha and Rajya Sabha ensures a balanced approach to lawmaking, where both houses contribute to shaping national policies.

 1. Lok Sabha